butttcoin/TradingCompetitionAirdrop/readme.md

 This time, the rewards will not come from the community account but directly from a developers' account.
 This way, we will leave more tokens for the community.

 ## How do I enter this competition ?
-Send an email to:... using this template
+Send an email to tradingcompetition@protonmail.com using this template:

 ``` js
 YOUR ETH ADDRESS: